pythoninja/backup-flow/README.md

 Before using the `backup-flow` script, please ensure that you have:

-1. Knowledge of how to configure Postgres or MySQL/MariaDB.
+1. Knowledge of how to configure PostgreSQL or MySQL/MariaDB.
 2. Installed `mysqldump` or `pg_dump` utilities.
 3. Installed and configured [Rclone](https://rclone.org/downloads/).
 4. Installed and configured [Restic](https://restic.readthedocs.io/en/latest/020_installation.html).